FASB New Lease Accounting Standards

 Leasing is an important source of finance and FASB wants to provide better transparency around leasing

 transactions of company.
-Now FASB has a dual lease accounting model that has replaced finance lease
+Now FASB lease accounting standards has a dual lease accounting model that has replaced finance lease

-and operating lease by type A and type B terminology, however both of them are now capitalised where
+and operating lease by type A and type B terminology, however both of them are now capitalized where

 as IFRS has single lease accounting model and no one lease classification test.
 Now FASB has restored